Tax Planning in Little Rock, AR

 • Use a Company Vehicle —

-Based on your Little Rock, AR business type, you and your employees may qualify to use a company vehicle with deductible transportation costs.
+Depending on the nature of your Little Rock, AR business, you and your employees may be able to use a company vehicle and deduct the transportation costs.
 You can take this deduction using one of two methods:

 • Deduct 67 cents per mile using the standard mileage rate, which applies to gas and electric vehicles alike; or